 The Internal Revenue Code sets forth a list of requirements that you must satisfy to claim a child as your dependent.
 None of these conditions automatically makes you ineligible to claim her just because she receives Social Security survivors benefits.
 Nonetheless, it's beneficial to evaluate your eligibility to claim the child's exemption.
 And depending on your relationship with the child, it might be your responsibility to assess whether her survivors benefits are taxable.

-A certain relationship must exist between a taxpayer and the child he wants to claim as a dependent.
+A certain relationship must exist between a taxpayer and the child he wants to receive certain tax allowances for a dependent.
 The tax rules require the dependent to be your own child or one of your child's descendants, such as a grandchild or great-grandchild, or a sibling or any of a sibling's descendants, such as your niece or nephew.
 Note that stepchildren, foster children and adopted children are treated the same as your natural-born children.
 Moreover, half-siblings and step-siblings are included in the definition of sibling.

 Maximum Age & Residency

 Once children reach a certain age, your ability to claim them as dependents is governed under the rules that cover adults.
 As long as your child is younger than 19 on the last day of the tax year, or younger than 24 if a student, her age doesn't prevent you from claiming her as a dependent.
 If she's totally and permanently disabled at anytime during the tax year, her age is irrelevant.
 She must live with your for more than half of the tax year for which you claim a dependency exemption